Swedish invasion of Russia: Outcome

 The invasion was further complicated by the scorched earth strategy formulated by Peter and his generals.
 The Russian armies retreated continuously, dispersing the cattle and hiding the grain in the peasant towns they passed, burning unharvested crops, and leaving no resources for the Swedish army to stave off the Russian winter.
 By the end of the winter of 1708–1709, the "Great Frost of 1709" had devastated the Swedish army and shrunk it to 24,000 men.
 In May 1709, the Swedish forces caught up to the Russians, and the two armies clashed in the Battle of Poltava.
 The Swedish were defeated, and the greater part of Charles's army, some 19,000 men, were forced to surrender.

 Charles fled with his surviving 543 men to the protection of the Ottoman Turks to the south, who were traditionally hostile to Russia.
 Here, Charles was eventually able to persuade the Sultan Ahmed III to declare war on Russia.
 Backed by a Turkish army of 200,000 men, Charles led the Turks into the Russo-Turkish War (1710–1711).
 Before Charles could give battle, though, Peter was able to bribe the Turkish vizier to peace; with this, Charles's ambitions to invade Russia were ended.

 Consequences

 The consequences of the failed invasion were far-reaching.
 The Swedish Empire never added new territory after the Battle of Poltava, and shortly thereafter lost more possessions.
 George I of Great Britain led Great Britain and Prussia into war against Sweden, and Denmark reentered the war.
 Russia maintained its conquered possessions in Ingria and the Baltic, was able to consolidate its hold over Ukraine and Poland, develop the new city of Saint Petersburg, and gain vital trade links in the Baltic trade.

-Nearly 100 years later, Napoleon invaded Russia and learned from the failed invasion committed by Sweden.
+During the invasion, no less than 20,000 Swedish soldiers and thousands more civilians fell into Russian captivity.